jagerber48/sciform/docs/source/examples.rst

 >>> print(add_units(num_str, "m/s"))
 123.00(45) km/s

-however, you must remember that :mod:`sciform` of course only has control over the single overall prefix.
+however, you must remember that :mod:`sciform`, of course, only has control over the single prefix out front.
-If the user wants automated control to realize units like ``'cm/ms'`` then they will need to do logic to determine the exact unit or utilize a more sophisticated unit framework.
+If the user wants automated selection of multiple prefixes within a compound unit such as ``'cm/ms'``, then they will need to do logic to determine the exact unit string or utilize a more sophisticated unit framework.
-At that point it would be best to directly calculate the unit, rescale the numerical inputs to :mod:`sciform` formatting and append the entire unit without utilizing the :mod:`sciform` SI prefix mode.
+At this point it would be recommended to, instead, directly calculate the unit, rescale the numerical inputs to :mod:`sciform` formatting, and append the entire unit without utilizing the :mod:`sciform` SI prefix mode.